-Once you are through with the temporary orders stage of your divorce then you will quickly transition into a quieter time, most likely.
+Once you are through with the temporary orders stage of your divorce, then you will quickly transition into a quieter time, most likely.
 There will not be another court date set for many months unless someone violates the temporary orders or other circumstances arise.

 Mediating a case for final orders

-Your mediator will likely be a family law attorney and will have experience with your judge.
+Your mediator will likely be a family law attorney and experience with your judge.
 This is an advantage for both sides in that you can talk to the mediator about what arguments you expect to make in court.
 The mediator can help you decide if an issue is worth taking to the judge and how the judge would likely rule.
-If you believe that a particular aspect of your case is a strength and the mediator disagrees, you may approach mediation differently with that opinion being made known to you.
+If you believe that a particular aspect of your case is a strength and the mediator disagrees, you may approach mediation differently, with that opinion being made known to you.

 The trial in a Contested Divorce